techprobin/genai_apps_python/README.md

 ## 🧠 Example

 ```
-👤 You: What is our return policy?
+👤 You: What is the return policy?
 🤖 Bot: You can return any item within 30 days of purchase.
 ```